RS-485: Standard

-The EIA once labeled all its standards with the prefix RS (Recommended Standard), but the EIA/TIA officially replaced RS with EIA/TIA to help identify the origin of its standards.
+The EIA once labeled all its standards with the prefix RS (recommended standard), but the EIA/TIA officially replaced RS with EIA/TIA to help identify the origin of its standards.
 The EIA has officially disbanded and the standard is now maintained by the TIA as TIA-485, but engineers and applications guides continue to use the RS-485 designation.
 The initial edition of EIA RS-485 was dated April 1983.

 RS-485 only specifies the electrical characteristics of the generator and the receiver: the physical layer.
 It does not specify or recommend any communications protocol; Other standards define the protocols for communication over an RS-485 link.
 The foreword to the standard references The Telecommunications Systems Bulletin TSB-89 which contains application guidelines, including data signaling rate vs. cable length, stub length, and configurations.

 Section 4 defines the electrical characteristics of the generator (transmitter or driver), receiver, transceiver, and system.
 These characteristics include: definition of a unit load, voltage ranges, open-circuit voltages, thresholds, and transient tolerance.
-It also defines three generator interface points (signal lines); A, B and C. The data is transmitted on A and B. C is a ground reference.
+It also defines three generator interface points (signal lines); A, B and C. The data are transmitted on A and B. C is a ground reference.
 This section also defines the logic states 1 (off) and 0 (on), by the polarity between A and B terminals.
 If A is negative with respect to B, the state is binary 1.
 The reversed polarity (A positive with respect to B) is binary 0.
 The standard does not assign any logic function to the two states.